nic0michael/instruction-processing-service/readme.md

 to be executed by its Virtual CPU as "Forth Programs"

 ### The CPU is Multythreaded
-Virtual CPU spawns a ForthProcessor thread to run each
+Virtual CPU spawns a ForthProcessor thread to run each instructionScripts

+### Multiple BIOS's to select
+Unlike your CPU in your laptop at runtime we choose which BIOS's we want The BIOS's provide libraries for providing the following functionality:
+- MATHS_BIOS (library)
+- BUSINESS_BIOS (Calculator library)
+- ELECTRICAL_ENGINEERING_BIOS (library)
+- CHEMICAL_ENGINEERING_BIOS (library)
+- ASRTONOMY_BIOS (library)

 ## I/O supported
 The InstructionRequest has a Map : ioMap